 There is no need to ‘eat for two’

-First things first, the whole ‘eating for two’ thing is a myth.
-During pregnancy you don’t need to consume any extra calories for your baby, until the final trimester.
+Unfortunately, this is a myth.
+During pregnancy you do not need to consume any extra calories for your baby, until the final trimester.
 At that point, if you are quite active, you may need an extra 200 calories.
 Of course, it's important to listen to your body and focus on having a healthy balanced diet.

 - wholemeal pasta.